Erdragh/craft/README.md

 You'll have to have rustup installed, so you have cargo.
 I use VSCode with various Rust extensions, but you can also use bare vim from the command line with `cargo run` to run your code.

 Any Pull Request is welcome as long as it doesn't compromise anything or change anything about this.

-*Side Note:* I really don't expect any PRs as this is literally just a project for me to learn Rust and CLI programming a bit.